natedugg/icapital-with-ai/README.md

 After stopping work on the non-AI assisted attempt, I started this attempt at around 3:20pm the same day (May 11, 2025) and stopped working on it around 5:30pm.

 **I understand that this was not what was requested, and that all of this might be disregarded in favor of the first attempt.
 That's ok.
-I'm just hoping that this gives you more, and hopefully positive insight into my capability as an engineer.**
+I'm just hoping that this gives you some hopefully positive insight into my capability as an engineer.**

 ## Vibes All Day!